 There’s a thick bundle of modern scientific studies documenting the potential for conventional yoga to lower stress and blood pressure and improve flexibility and balance.

-The American Council on Exercise (ACE) recently published a study raising concerns about Bikram.
+The American Council on Exercise (ACE) published a study in 2015 raising concerns about Bikram yoga.

 During a 90-minute class, body temperature rose consistently in healthy participants experienced in hot yoga, the study found.
 The participants’ temperatures topped out at 103 degrees, narrowly missing the 104-degree threshold that doctors consider dangerous.